NieShenRuc/LLaDA-Pre/GUIDELINES.md

 long or short, the Instruct model tends to generate a complete sentence.
 Unlike the Base model, it does not encounter cases where a sentence is only partially generated and needs to be continued.

-For fixed-length sampling, if we use low-confidence remasking, we observe that the proportion of `<EOS>` tokens in the generated sentences is excessively high, which significantly degrades the model's performance.
-However, this issue does not occur when using randomly remasking.
+When performing fixed-length sampling with a high answer length (e.g., greater than 512), we find that low-confidence remasking results in an unusually high proportion of `<EOS>` tokens in the generated sentences, which severely impacts the model's performance.
+In contrast, this issue does not arise when randomly remasking is used.

 Furthermore, since low-confidence remasking achieved better results in the Base model, we also hoped that it could be applied to the Instruct model.
 We found that combining low-confidence remasking with semi-autoregressive-padding effectively mitigates the issue of generating an excessively high proportion of <EOS> tokens.
 Moreover, this combination achieves slightly better results than randomly remasking & fixed-length.

-You can find more details about the sampling method in Appendix B.3 of our paper.
+You can find more details about the sampling method in our paper.